cyruscyliu/cyruscyliu.github.io/docs/index.md

 hypervisors, within a single machine.
-The same observation, modeling, and enforcement pipeline can scale to higher-level components (for example interpreters and browsers) and to distributed and heterogeneous environments (for example network protocols and remote resources).
+The same observation, modeling, and enforcement pipeline can scale to higher-level components (for example interpreters and browsers) and to distributed and heterogeneous environments (for example network protocols, xPU, and remote resources).

-Beyond dynamic analysis, I aim to take **multiple complementary approaches to support the full lifecycle of system trust**, such as secure programming languages such as Rust, large-scale static and dynamic analysis, secure boot and attestation, and minimal recovery systems, from build to deployment, execution, and recovery.
+Beyond dynamic analysis, I aim to take **multiple complementary approaches to support the full lifecycle of system trust**, such as secure programming languages such as Rust, large-scale static analysis, secure boot and attestation, and minimal recovery systems, from build to deployment, execution, and recovery.